-The KPI Subgroup of the STAG Steering Group first met in September 2014.
+The KPI subgroup of the STAG steering group first met in September 2014.
 The indicators have been selected following a long consultation process and literature reviews for supporting evidence.

-As part of the regionalisation of trauma care in England, the Trauma Audit and Research Network (TARN) 4 introduced a range of performance indicators.
+As part of the regionalisation of trauma care in England, the Trauma Audit and Research Network (TARN) introduced a range of performance indicators.
 We acknowledge and are grateful for the work done by this group, which has informed the development of the Scottish KPIs.

-A clinical governance policy has been developed (Scottish National Audit Programme governance process) to ensure that there is a clear and robust process to ensure that hospitals are given direction and support to ensure improved compliance with these indicators and to drive local improvement.
+A clinical governance policy has been developed (SNAP governance process) with a clear and robust process to ensure that hospitals are given direction and support to improve compliance with these indicators and to drive local improvement.